Last updated: 4 November, 2024 @ 12:04

-The cramped, busy aisles seemed endless – much like the lengthy list of sweet treats I wasn’t ever going to be allowed to have.
+The cramped, busy aisles seemed endless – much like the lengthy list of sweet treats we weren’t ever going to be allowed to have.
 However, fast forward 30 or so years, and propelled by a passion for seafood, that has all changed.

-That change has been dramatic, so much so, I think I’ve developed a new hobby – a fascination for overseas supermarkets.
+That change has been dramatic, so much so, we think we’ve developed a new hobby – a fascination for overseas supermarkets.

-Whilst the tourists gleefully set off on their six hour coach trip to some random remote attraction, I’m busy seeking out the nearest supermarket in search of one thing – the fish counter.
+Whilst the tourists gleefully set off on their six hour coach trip to some random remote attraction, we’re busy seeking out the nearest supermarket in search of one thing – the fish counter.

 It’s become a genuine fascination – perhaps fuelled by the fact that most supermarkets in the UK are culling their fish counters.
 That’s a shame, because there is treasure to be found – and enjoyed.

-Some of the best surf clams I’ve ever eaten came from a Spar supermarket in Villajoyosa in Spain, whilst a fully-stocked fish counter in northern France is still a sight to behold.
+Some of the best surf clams we’ve ever eaten came from a Spar supermarket in Villajoyosa in Spain, whilst a fully-stocked fish counter in northern France is still a sight to behold.

 The Bangkok supermarket experience